justincpresley/ndn-python-svs/docs/src/specification/types.rst

 There are many types found in this library.
 Each providing unique functionality that may be useful in some situations and harmful in others.

+Items listed below are implemented.

     * **Shared**: cache other nodes' data to help spread their data!

-Items below are not implemented yet and will added in the future!
+Items listed below are not implemented yet and will added in the future!

     * **Prefetch**: send interests ahead of time to get data 1/2 RTT, reducing latency.
-    * **PubSub**: keep your unique data name and just use a mapping! publish and subscribe to data streams.
+    * **Pubsub**: keep your unique data name and just use a mapping! publish and subscribe to data streams.
     * **Prefixed**: need multiple channels or just need 'reset' the state vector? control multiple prefixes.
     * **Uncapped**: automatic data segmentation, no more publication size limits!
     * **Secret**: keep things confidential with encryption. no unauthorized node needs to know who's in the system!